corecoding/Vitals/README.md

 gnome-shell-extension-freon
 ====================================

 Freon is forked from [gnome-shell-extension-sensors](https://github.com/xtranophilist/gnome-shell-extension-sensors).
-Freon is an extension for displaying CPU temperature, hard disk temperature, voltage and CPU fan RPM in GNOME Shell.
+Freon is an extension for displaying CPU temperature, HDD/SSD temperature, AMD video card temperature (Catalyst), voltage and CPU fan RPM in GNOME Shell.

 More info in [wiki](https://github.com/UshakovVasilii/gnome-shell-extension-freon/wiki)